frame-lang/frame-docs/getting_started/index.rst

 Systems
 ^^^^^^^

-A system is indicated by an identifier preceeded by the '#' token and terminated by the '##' token:
+A system is indicated by an identifier preceded by the '#' token and terminated by the '##' token:

 .. code-block::